webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = Features: =

 * Generates a Multibanco Reference for simple payment on the Portuguese ATM network or Home Banking service;
+* Multibanco references with expiration date if the "MB Key" configuration method is used;
 * Allows the customer to pay using MB WAY using his mobile phone;
 * Allows the customer to pay using his Credit or debit card (WooCommerce >= 4.0);
 * Generates a Payshop Reference for simple payment on the [Payshop agents network](https://www.payshop.pt/fepsapl/app/open/showSearchAgent.jspx), CTT stores or post offices available all over Portugal;